 Note: Median household income is deflated using the CPI-U-RS.
-Bubble size is proportional to county population in 1980.
+Bubble size is proportional to county population in 1960 in figure 3a and 1980 in figure 3b.

 Growth in real median household income is the annualized rate.

 HOW PLACES HAVE CHANGED